loyalperson268/WhatsApp-Fraud-Indian-Amazon-Gift-Card-Seller/README.md

 # WhatsApp-Fraud-Indian-Amazon-Gift-Card-Seller
 Scammer Alert Fraud Alert to Indian

-BEWARE of this kind of person:
+BEWARE of this kind of person & Don't Fall for it: FRUAD, SCAM..

 https://t.me/EXPRESSVPNS
 🧵Powered By :- @HOTSTARCNETWORK